 Azusa Pacific University works to dispel the misconception that education is designed for a select few and must fit into a particular mold.
 In fact, education can assume many different forms and is not confined to the four walls of a classroom.

 Azusa Pacific University, the Azusa Unified School District (AUSD), and the Azusa City Library have joined forces to help elementary school children who struggle with reading.
 Azusa Reads provides free tutoring from 20 APU students to more than 200 first through sixth graders.
-Students from every Azusa elementary school, as well as students from surrounding cities, take advantage of this opportunity by making half-hour appointments with trained tutors up to twice a week.
-During these sessions, tutors encourage students to use their imagination and learn to enjoy reading and literature.
+Students from Azusa Unified School District can take advantage of this opportunity by making half-hour appointments with trained tutors up to twice a week.
+During these sessions, tutors encourage students to use their imagination and learn to enjoy reading, literature, writing, and math.

 College Headed and Mighty Proud (C.H.A.M.P.)